Infinite matroids in tropical differential algebra: Introduction

 consists of all the {\it supports} of the points of $X$: it suffices to consider the identification $\{-\infty,0\}^n\cong 2^{[n]}$ as the set of all the indicator functions of the subsets of $[n]$.
 In general we have $v_0(X)\subseteq trop(X,v_0)$, and this inclusion may be proper; for example, if $X\subset \mathbb{F}_2^3$ is the linear space spanned by $\{(0,1,1), (1,0,1)\}$, then which says that~\eqref{eq:classical_trop} carries potentially more information than the matroid $M(X)$.
 We show that, if $X\subset K^E$ is a finite-dimensional vector space, then the above situation cannot happen if the cardinality of $K$ is large enough with respect to the cardinality of the set $E$; that is, the set of supports $v_0(X)\subset 2^E\cong\{0,-\infty\}^E$ and the matroid $M(X)=(E,\mathcal{C}(X))$ associated to $X$ can be identified with each other via

 To do this, we use the notion of infinite matroids under the cryptomorphisms of circuits~\cite{Infinte_matroids} and scrawls~\cite{BowlerCarmesin:2018}.
 Up to our knowledge, this result is new in both cases when $E$ is finite and when $E$ is infinite.
+While it is possible to obtain that $M(X)=(E,\mathcal{C}(X))$ is a matroid using the results of thin sums families and their associated thin sums systems from \cite{AB2015}, we offer an independent proof which has the advantage of being more elementary.
+We believe that both proofs have their own advantages, so we have decided to include both.

 Our interest in this type of questions comes from the theory of tropical differential algebraic geometry, where the tropicalization of the set of formal power series solutions of systems of homogeneous linear differential equations appears as a set of the form $v_0(X)\subset 2^E$ where $E$ is infinite, as in \eqref{eq:trop:eqdiff:chngd}.
 This is why in this paper we deal mainly with duals of {\it representable matroids} over an infinite set of labels $E$ (see Theorem~\ref{thm-tame}), which are not representable in the usual sense (see Remark \ref{rem:rep}), but we show that under the above hypothesis they do arise as the semigroup of the set of supports of a vector space.